Career prospects

 Professional careers

-- Junior and Senior Officer Dutch Ministry of Foreign Affairs
+- Policy Officer at the Dutch Ministry of Foreign Affairs

 The Master’s programme was very helpful in developing the analytical skills that are essential in the politically sensitive environment in which I work.